mitmedialab/SLIC/README.md

 # Prizes

-There will be a 0.5 ETH prize for the winner of this challenge, and the winning team will have an opportunity to present at the MIT Media Lab.
+There will be a 0.5 ETH prize sponsored and provided by RelateID for the winner of this challenge, and the winning team will have an opportunity to present at the MIT Media Lab.

 # Live Hangout